racket/rhombus/README.md

 Racket.
 “Rhombus” is the project name and a placeholder name for a language name to be chosen later.

+**Anyone can participate in Rhobus design discussions.** The Racket team's unofficial motto is _anything we can do, you can do:_ programmers should feel empowered to participate in the creation of the languages they use.
+Discussions in pull requests and issues are open to all, and a wide variety of perspectives is especially beneficial.

 # Resources

 * A summary of [possible goals](resources/goals.md)